WHAT IS A JAW FRACTURE?

 A jaw fracture, or broken jaw, is when the mandible (jaw) bone is broken.A jaw fracture is usually due to significant trauma to the jaw.
 This can be from a direct blow, physical contact/assault, or a motor vehicle accident.

 Jaw fractures can be small, where the bone is still in place, or large, where the bones are significantly displaced .
-Fractures are common at several areas of the mandible, as seen in the below image.
+Fractures are common at several areas of the mandible, as seen in the left image.

 Symptoms can vary slightly depending on the severity and location of the fracture.
 Common symptoms can include: